 Some tunnels are rabbit holes, some filled with pack rat vaults.
 Some tunnels are underground, dark and womb like, leading to gold and silver leprechaun caches.
-Some tunnels are constructed with giant boring machines, go under seas and through mountains to deep underground cities.
+Some tunnels are constructed with giant boring machines, go under seas and through mountains to large impressive cities.
 Through some tunnels we enter this world, and through others, leave.

-This horizontal escalator is a metaphor of our times.
+This horizontal escalator is a metaphor for our times.
 Pampered, we need to walk, but aren’t forced to.

-Two girls pass, in a hurry.
+Two girls pass me, in a hurry.
 One lifts her phone and takes a selfie.

-This gleaming tunnel of concrete, glass and steel moves us steadily forwards.
-On a moving treadmill, we go where we are told,are put where we are wanted, are entered on flight lists, and ring up charges on our credit cards in a credit world.
+This gleaming tunnel moves us all steadily forwards.
+We go where we are told,are put where we are wanted, are entered on flight lists, and ring up charges on our credit cards in a debt-centric world.

-We live in a rabbit hole and, like Alice, trying to find real is something we can’t exactly put our finger on.
+I think I’m in a rabbit hole and, like Alice, trying to find real and valuable isn’t always easy.

-This flat escalator, if I stayed on it, could roll me right off the edge of the Earth.
+This flat escalator, if I stayed on it, could roll me right off the edge of our Earth.

-I look at a dark stone shaped like a huge pill on my plate, then look at my ordered meat on the plate which looks too rare.
-The hot stone, it appears, is used to finish cooking the little slices of steak, as customers desire them.
-By placing each slice on the hot stone, I can cook my steak rare, medium, done, or well done, just like I like it.
-I am not just a consumer of a product, but a participant in it’s production.
+I look at a dark stone shaped like a huge pill on my plate, then look at my under cooked meat next to it.
+The hot stone, it appears, is used to finish cooking the little slices of steak, as us customers desire them.
+By placing each slice on my own hot stone, I can cook my steak rare, medium, done, or well done, just like I like it.
+I am not just a consumer of a product, but a participant in it’s preparation.

-I’m sure this cooking technique has been around for thousands of years in Japan, but it is new to a New Mexico cowpoke.
+I’m sure this cooking technique has been around for thousands of years in Japan, but it is new to a trail tired New Mexico cowpoke.

-The whole process makes it twice as long to finish my dinner,as it usually does ,but I enjoy my food more.
+The whole process makes it twice as long to finish my dinner,as it usually takes ,but I enjoy my food more.

-Hearing meat sizzle on the stone reminds me of backyard barbecues and my Dad’s famous barbecue ribs.
+Hearing meat sizzle on the stone reminds me of summer backyard barbecues and cooking over a campfire.